Real-time pollen monitoring

 SwisensPoleno Mars is the latest generation of real-time pollen monitors on the market.
-Thanks to its sophisticated technology and network compatibility, SwisensPoleno Mars enables fully autonomous and stable long-term measurement of local pollen concentrations.
-SwisensPoleno Mars combines the latest measurement methods of digital holography with artificial intelligence and transparent data analysis to a reliable measurement system for automatic measurement and identification of pollen.
+Thanks to its technology and network compatibility, SwisensPoleno Mars enables fully autonomous and stable long-term measurement of local pollen concentrations.
+SwisensPoleno Mars combines the measurement methods of digital holography with artificial intelligence and transparent data analysis to a reliable measurement system for automatic measurement and identification of pollen.

 SwisensPoleno Mars briefly explained

 - Pollen identification with machine learning